SAT® PREP

 Students may take their mock tests at home or in The Krupnick Approach’s downtown Chicago offices at 401 N. Michigan Ave.
 If students test at home, they should print the entire exam and all answer sheets to mimic test day conditions as closely as possible.
 We recommend students take mock tests on a weekend morning, or at least not testing after a full day of school.
 Students should reach out to a member of The Krupnick Approach team to schedule mock tests in the office, and students will need to show a photo ID in the first floor lobby to access our 5th floor offices.

-A: Digital SAT Students will be given full access to The Krupnick Approach SAT Database and Software Platform, which includes many dozen official, full-length digital practice tests, score and percentile information, individual subject-specific practice sections, strategy and systems study guides, third-party resources, and ZipGrade answer sheets for homework.
+A: SAT® Students will be given full access to The Krupnick Approach SAT® Database and Software Platform, which includes full-length digital practice tests, score and percentile information, individual subject-specific practice sections, strategy and systems study guides, third-party resources, and ZipGrade answer sheets for homework.
 Students will have a dedicated Student Drive, accessible by the entire tutor team, for easy sharing of score reports, study guides, schedules, or other related program information.
 All students will be provided a personalized ZipGrade Student Portal, where they can view all past results for baseline exams and homework sections.
 This portal will show each individual question results and the associated concept tags for each question.
 These tags are diligently assigned by The Krupnick Approach’s subject specialists and allow students and tutors to consistently and dynamically address each student’s particular weaknesses as they progress over time.
 Some students will be given access to a virtual whiteboard for some subject sections, which they will be able to access independently for further review and independent study.

 The Krupnick Approach tutors and administrative staff are available to assist students and parents throughout the test prep process via email, text, and phone call.
 We are happy to advise on applying for testing accommodations, when to register, how to prepare for test day, and all other aspects of the process that families should be thinking about.
 We provide wraparound services that can keep all interested parties on the same page and focused on the same goals.